Ambjørg Sælthun

-Ambjørg Sælthun, née Ødelien (27 July 1922 - 2 January 2012) was a Norwegian politician for the Centre Party.
+Ambjørg Sælthun, Ødelien (27 July 1922 - 2 January 2012) was a Norwegian politician for the Centre Party.

-She was born in Ål.
+She was born in Ål Municipality in Buskerud county.
 She was elected to the Norwegian Parliament from Sogn og Fjordane in 1973, and was re-elected on two occasions.
 She had previously served as a deputy representative during the term 1969-1973.
 From 1972 to 1973 she moved up as a regular representative, filling in for John Austrheim who was appointed to the cabinet Korvald.

-On the local level he was a member of Lærdal municipal council from 1971 to 1975.
+On the local level he was a member of the municipal council of Lærdal Municipality from 1971 to 1975.
 She was a member of the central party board from 1976 to 1982, and chaired the Centre Party Women's Association (Senterkvinnene) during the same period.

 Outside politics she was a farmer, having also worked briefly as a nurse.
 She was active in the Norwegian Agrarian Association, in Christian organizations, and was a member of the board of the publishing house Det Norske Samlaget from 1979 to 1983.

 She died in January 2012.
 Sælthun's daughter Ragnhild Sælthun Fjørtoft is a presenter for the national television channel NRK1, and married to Arne Fjørtoft.